Ukrainian refugee crisis: Transportation

 For many refugees heading westward, trains played a vital role in the journey within Ukraine and into neighboring countries.
 Oleksandr Kamyshin, the CEO of Ukrainian Railways, which operates the majority of train services in Ukraine, estimated that within three weeks of the start of the invasion, the network had transported 2.5 million passengers.
 He also said at its peak, the network transported 190,000 people a day.

 To ensure trains can travel as safely as possible, the network had to constantly adapt to situations on the ground, such as if tracks are damaged by bombs or if they are no longer under Ukrainian control.
 Trains have to move slower because they are often overloaded to fit as many people as possible, as well as minimising the risk of hitting damaged tracks.
 At night, trains also turn off their lights to reduce the chance of being targeted.

 Railway companies in several European countries, including Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Lithuania, the Netherlands, Poland, Romania, Slovakia and Switzerland, allowed Ukrainian refugees to travel by train for free.

 Other refugees traveled by motor vehicles or on foot.
 In some border crossings, traffic jams of several kilometres long formed.
 Air travel was not available in Ukraine as the country closed its airspace to civilian flights on the day of the invasion.

 Staging grounds and border crossings

 The city of Lviv in the west of Ukraine became a key staging ground for refugees.
-Up to 100,000 refugees were arriving in the city every day, which prior to the invasion had a population of 700,000.
+Shortly after the Russian invasion, up to 100,000 refugees were arriving in the city every day, which prior to the invasion had a population of 700,000.
 From Lviv, trains transport refugees to border crossing points such as Medyka, Poland and Uzhhorod, close to the border with Slovakia and Hungary.
 From Medyka, most refugees continue to Przemyśl, Poland, and onward to the rest of Europe.

 Other major border crossings included Siret, Romania; Ocnița and Palanca, Moldova; Beregsurány, Hungary and Vyšné Nemecké, Slovakia.